tsao-lab-UCB/PSTH/README.md

 ### What's done

 - OpenEphysParser
-    - Converts `NetMQMessage` to `Timestamped<OpenEphysData>`
+    - Converts `NetMQMessage` to `Timestamped<OpenEphysData>`.
-    - Can filter the outputs based on type and sortedId
+    - Properly timestamp the samples based on SampleNumber from OpenEphys instead of local clock.
-    - Creating timestamp from sampleNumber still produces offset.
-Why?
 - FilterOpenEphysData
-    - Probably unnecessary
+    - Can filter the outputs based on type, sortedId and eventType.
 - WindowBackTrigger
+    - Similar to SampleWindow, but added a buffer to store samples from the past.
-    - Kept as a standalone module, but not needed for histograms
+    - Kept as a standalone module, but not needed for histograms.
 - SpikeHistogram
-    - Combines `Timestamped<OpenEphysData>` with triggers `Timestamped<TClass>` and reset signal to generate a sequence of `HistogramCollection<TClass>`
+    - Combines `Timestamped<OpenEphysData>` with triggers `Timestamped<TClass>` to generate a sequence of `HistogramList`
-    - The `HistogramCollection<TClass>` contains a sequence of `OpenCV.Net.Mat` that represents histograms of each sorted unit.
+    - The `HistogramList` contains a list of 2D arrays that represents histograms of each sorted unit.
 The X axis is time and Y axis categories of `TClass`.
-Values are in Hz. `BinEdges` are the edges of the histogram in ms. The `HistogramCollection<TClass>` also contains the list of units and classes for plotting.
+Values are in Hz. `BinEdges` are the edges of the histogram in ms. The `HistogramList` also contains the list of units and classes for plotting.

 - Test.bonsai
     - Example workflow of calculating PSTH triggered on key press (Numpad 1-3).
 Space can be used to clear the histograms.

 ### To-do list

-- Histogram filtering using `CV.Filter2D`.
-- Better visualizers for the `HistogramCollection<TClass>` with proper x and y labels in a gridded layout.
 - Adding another `Publisher` to take information from Kofiko for plotting the legend.
+- Triggered LFP